DataStories-UniPi/Hermes_PostgreSQL/doc/dataset.md

 This command enables both the trajectory and segment storage.
 By default only the segment storage is enabled.

-In the execution of the second line there might be some warning but there is no reason for worrying (ask marios for more informations)
+In the execution of the second line there might be some warning but there is no reason for worrying

 	postgres=# SELECT HLoaderCSV_II('imis', 'imis3days.txt');
 	NOTICE:  table "imis_input_data" does not exist, skipping